jakubdrobny/e-mcdp/README.md

 - `--chs <path-to-your-chromosome-sizes-file>` - REQUIRED, tells the program where to find the file with chromosome sizes
 - `--log <name-of-log-file>` - logs will be written into this file, which will be located in the `data/logs/` directory
 - `--o <name-of-results-file>` - results of the program will be written into this file, which will be located in the `data/output/` directory
-- `--windows.source <file/basic/dense>` - specifies the windows source of windows set
+- `--windows.source <file|basic|dense>` - specifies the windows source of windows set
 - `--windows.path <path-to-your-windows-file>` - required with the `--windows.source file` flag, tells the program the location of the window set file
-- `--windows.`
+- `--windows.size` - required with the `--windows.source <basic|dense>` flags, tells the program the size of windows to generate
+- `--windows.step` - required with the `--windows.source dense` flag, tells the program the shift when generating overlapping set of windows
+- `--algorithm <naive|fast>` - defaults to naive, is used to choose algorithm when evaluating windows

 From here you can either run the executable with flags manually or by using any of the `Makefile` directives: